Skip to main content

 Features of the Test Page:

-• Full-screen view: Focus entirely on the conversation without distraction.
+• Full-screen chat: Focus entirely on the conversation without distraction.

-• Reset Chat: Quickly start a new conversation to test different scenarios by clicking “New Chat”.
+• Reset Chat: Start a new conversation by clicking “New Chat”.

 What to Test